buskamuza/magento2-vagrant/README.md

 1. Runs Ubunty box
 2. Installs and configures all software necessary for Magento 2
-3. Links your `../magento2` folder to `/var/www/magento2` folder on VM 3.1.
-Linked via Samba for Windows and via NFS for others
+3. Links your `../magento2` folder to `/var/www/magento2` folder on VM
+  1. Linked via Samba for Windows and via NFS for others
 4. Runs `composer install` in Magento 2 folder
 5. Installs the Magento 2 application
+  1. Deploys static view files for better performance

 ## Usage